 Pre-processing

-Pre-processing usually consists of reception and storage, shredding, blending of materials and/or amendment of moisture balance.
+Pre-processing usually consists of reception and storage, checking of biowaste quality (at least visually), shredding, blending of materials and/or amendment of moisture balance.
 To effectively manage odour industry best practice is to manage waste materials before they are received at the site, as there is less likelihood of odorous emissions from fresh waste.
 This is difficult where contracts take kerb side collected waste which may present waste in an advanced stage of decomposition.
 The amount of decomposition will depend on factors such as collection frequency and source. .

 It would be useful if there was expanded information on the different waste collection methods and managing this at the site (e.g RCV compacted waste that may have been in a bin in the summer for 2 weeks vs. Civic Amenity woody waste etc) as it is only briefly mentioned.